hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 - **[Sending an Arrival Notification: IE007](documentation/diagram-pages/arrivals-diagram.html.md)** - See how you send an Arrival Notification to NCTS using the CTC Traders API.

-## Check our roadmap to see what you can test
+## Check our roadmap to see what you can test and what's coming soon

-We are continously adding to the endpoints you can test to our [roadmap](https://developer.qa.tax.service.gov.uk/roadmaps/common-transit-convention-traders-roadmap/#ready).
+We are continously adding to the endpoints you can test and what's to our [roadmap](https://developer.qa.tax.service.gov.uk/roadmaps/common-transit-convention-traders-roadmap/#ready).

 ## Full specifications
 You can see a see full list of messages and sequence diagrams specifications on the [NCTS Phase 4 Technical Interface Specification (TIS)](https://www.gov.uk/government/publications/new-computerised-transit-system-technical-specifications) (this will be updated after 31 December 2020).